Is a Sarplaninac Dog Right for You? Wolf Killer

 However, socialization is necessary.

 Our kennel is located in rugged terrain, between the slopes of Juhor mountain and the banks of the Morava river.
+Open spaces are the perfect starting point, but these dogs must get used to people.

 Wolf Killer Dog

-• a wolf that is used for filming movies (maybe);
+• A wolf used for filming movies

 What Are the Odds Against a Bear?